 Most of the leading VPNs offer 24/7 live chat support with professional and responsive staff.
 This does not seem to be the case with PIA at this time.

-Convicted cryptocurrency criminal is the CTO of PIA
+Convicted cryptocurrency criminal hired as the CTO of PIA

 For reasons that are not entirely clear, some of the higher-ups at Private Internet Access decided to hire Mark Karpeles as the CTO (Chief Technology Officer) in April 2018.